dfisher95350/dfisher95350.github.io/experience/index.md

 ## General

-I've been designing, recommending, and making technical architecture decisions for twenty years.
+I've been designing, recommending, and making technical architecture decisions for more than twenty years.
 My chief expertise is in designing and building **Software-as-a-Service** (SaaS) applications, but my consulting experience includes even hardware infrastructure.

 Furthermore, my tenure guiding the development of an **Enterprise Architecture** product has given me special insight into that practice and body of knowledge.